dotnet/runtime/docs/design/libraries/LibraryImportGenerator/UserTypeMarshallingV2.md

         public void FromUnmanaged(TNative native); // Should not throw exceptions.

-        public TManaged ToManagedGuaranteed(); // Should not throw exceptions.
+        public TManaged ToManagedFinally(); // Should not throw exceptions.

         public void Free(); // Should not throw exceptions.
     }